A PHOTOGRAPHIC TRIBUTE TO KENYA'S SAMBURU PEOPLE

 In essence, the Samburu are semi-nomadic pastoralists, whereas the Maasai retained a completely nomadic lifestyle until recent colonisation and land ownership confined both tribes to a more sedentary existence.

-Living in a more remote area than the Maasai, the Samburu remain a little more traditional in attitude than the Maasai who’s younger members, in particular, feel the call of the city and modern education.
-Because of the arid climate of the Samburu region, cattle, goats and camels make up much of the Samburu’s wealth.
+Living in a more remote area than the Maasai, the Samburu remain a little more traditional in attitude than the Maasai, whose younger members, particularly, feel the city’s call and modern education.
+Because of the arid climate of the Samburu region, cattle, goats, and camels make up much of the Samburu’s wealth.

-Different Samburu clans can be identified by the colour combinations of their clothing.
+The colour combinations of their clothing can identify different Samburu clans.
 A great deal of time is spent on personal decoration.
 Most distinct are the bird feathers men use in headdresses in combination with plastic flowers – a modern addition.
-Men wear elaborate beaded collars and their chests are crisscrossed with strings of beads.
-Women wear a large number of circular beaded necklaces and keep their hair short, unlike the men who will braid and colour their hair with red ochre.
+Men wear elaborate beaded collars, and their chests are crisscrossed with strings of beads.
+Women wear many circular beaded necklaces and keep their hair short, unlike the men who will braid and colour their hair with red ochre.